Nmelms/coffee-commerce/README.md

-First attempted passing in a client component into a server component (the add to cart button) ending up using the cart rest api state did not presist when navigating to a from the page. creating a nonce token
+First attempted passing in a client component into a server component (the add to cart button) ending up using the cart rest api state did not presist when navigating to a from the page. creating a nonce token decided on creating my own post api routes and trying to use primsa attemp to connect with prisma but will overwirte database statred using the rest api propley with a nonce working on passing cart token